 When on campus, students must be supervised by an adult.
 Afterschool provides supervision for students who are waiting to attend enrichment workshops and/or music lessons, or waiting for a sibling to attend a workshop.

 See the rates page for available Afterschool discounts.

-The Afterschool Team is made up of the Enrichment Director and five experienced teachers, often with graduate degrees in the field of Education.
-Teachers are skilled in classroom management techniques, lesson planning, and Social and Emotional Learning (SEL) concepts.
-They communicate and work closely with coordinating Lower and Middle School faculty.
-Meet the new 2018-2019 Afterschool team.
+The Afterschool Team is made up of the Enrichment Director and five experienced teachers, who are skilled in classroom management, lesson planning, and Social and Emotional Learning (SEL) concepts.
+They communicate and work closely with Lower and Middle School faculty to address individual student needs.